virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-9-virtualgoodsdealer-creators-dairysam.md

 	</div>
 </div>

-**You are an especially multi-talented artist creating in many mediums including illustration, zines, poetry, sculpture, sewing craft and more.
+**You are an especially multi-talented artist creating in many mediums including painting, zines, poetry, sculpture, jewelry, sewing craft and more.
 In what ways does having such a broad scope impact your overall creative practice?**
 Sam: I really like the phrase, "Jack of all trades, master of none but better than one".
 I always felt that I rather only be average at multiple arts than be best at one?
 I liked seeing my art style applied to different formats, and incorporated with different textures, colours, time and space.
 Plus you learn more about other mediums and can see if it's a fit for you.

 **Would you encourage other artists to branch out more?**
-I definitely think all artists should try other mediums!
+Sam: I definitely think all artists should try other mediums!
 They might end up loving it!

 **How has social media impacted your creative practice?**
 Sam: Social media definitely impacted me, in both good and bad ways.
 Sometimes I find myself comparing myself to other artists, which I know is unhealthy.
 However, I also find artists who inspire my art and make me think of more creative ways I can do things, or opportunities for calls for artists, or just making friends and collaborations with other artists!
 These help me expand my art.